Rakshabandhan – a single word with millions of emotions. This word fills our hearts with a lot of emotions and love towards our brothers/sisters.

 I also send him Tilak (kumkum) so that he could apply the same on his forehead while tying Rakhi (Amazon affiliate link) on his wrist.

 Rakshabandhan is a golden chance of getting together with cousins and other family members.
-As the festivals are incomplete without gifts, brother’s offer gifts to their sister’s in return of Rakhi.
+As the festivals are incomplete without gifts, brothers offer gifts to their sisters in return for Rakhi.

-Rakshabandhan is all about spreading love & peace and making the brother-sister bond the strongest.
+Rakshabandhan is all about spreading love & peace and making the brother and sister love and bond the strongest.

 Every sister shares a sacred and pure bond with her brother.